juharris/code-reviewer/README.md

 # * require (string or list[string]): The ID of someone or a team to require.
 A list of IDs is also supported.

+# * suggestions (list[{ pattern: string, replacement: string }]): Add a suggestion to a comment.
+# When a `comment` is provided, patterns and replacements can be provided to help convert the matching line and dynamically build a suggestion.

 # * vote (int): The vote to give if the rule matches.

 # Requeuing